Otorexer/ESP32-OTA-Server/README.md

-Here's a high-quality `README.md` tailored specifically for your GitHub repository, clearly documenting its purpose, installation instructions, and usage guidelines:

----

 # ESP32 WebSocket OTA Server and Client

 A lightweight and efficient server-client framework designed to manage ESP32 devices through WebSockets and OTA (Over-the-Air) updates.
 It includes a Node.js server for managing commands, firmware updates, and ESP32 device interaction via WiFi, and MicroPython client scripts that run directly on ESP32 devices to execute received commands and update firmware automatically.